 Some things cannot be undone, but it is feels good to imagine that they could.
 I was listening to Slaughterhouse Five by Kurt Vonnegut.
 It had been some time since I read the book.
-I downloaded the book from Overdrive.
+I recently downloaded the book from Overdrive.

 While I was listening to the book, I hadn't realized that the sequence of the book had been altered.
 The book is divided into six one-hour parts.
 As I listened, I actually heard part six instead of part three.
 It is a coincidence that this happened since the book itself are snippets of the main character, Billy Pilgrim, slipping back and forth through different times of his life.
-He becomes "unstuck in time".
+He becomes "unstuck in time."
 Time interpreted in the book is one in which we are all stuck, like flies in amber.
-So by listening to the book out of order, it was like becoming unstuck.
+By listening to the book out of order, it was like becoming unstuck.

-It becomes important because in the "middle" of the book there is commentary by the author with a war buddy much in the same light as the author in the book discussing Billy Pilgrim.
+It becomes important because in the "middle" of the book there is commentary by the author with a war buddy, much in the same light as the author in the book discussing Billy Pilgrim.
 More importantly, there was a song on the audiobook.
 I could not find this song anywhere, but it seemed to enchant me.
-It seems to speak to me at a time I need to hear the idea of undoing something.
-The reference specifically is one of war, but the general theme is that instead of destroying something, or having something destroyed, something becomes restored.
+It speaks to me at a time in my life when I need to hear the idea of undoing something.
+The reference specifically is one of war.
+But, the general theme is that instead of destroying something, or having something destroyed, something becomes restored.
 I am posting the song with this famous quote from Slaughterhouse Five.